Iwakura Tomomi: Meiji bureaucrat

 After the establishment of the Meiji government, Iwakura played an important role due to the influence and trust he had with Emperor Meiji.
 He put forward the emperor's directly ruled government.
 He was largely responsible for the promulgation of the Five Charter Oath of 1868, and the subject abolition of the han system.
 Also, he established Dajō-kan.
 Moreover, he planned to move the emperor from Kyoto to Tokyo to make a new political environment.
-Some court nobles in Kyoto criticized these reforms, but he promoted these restorations with Sanjō despite their opposition.
+Some court nobles in Kyoto criticized these reforms, but he promoted these restorations with Sanjō Sanetomi despite their opposition.

 Soon after his appointment as Minister of the Right in 1871, he led the two-year around-the-world journey known as the Iwakura mission, visiting the United States and several countries in Europe with the purpose of renegotiating the unequal treaties and gathering information to help effect the modernization of Japan.
 American newspapers reported that a visit by Iwakura was as important as a visit by the Prime Minister of the United Kingdom.
 He failed when he discussed the revision of the unequal treaty with the U.S. president.
 The U.S. president pointed out that Iwakura did not have a commission of full powers. Ōkubo and Itō immediately returned to Japan on March 24 to get a commission of full powers and then returned to the United States on June 17.
 Despite their efforts, the United States was no longer interested in the revision of the unequal treaty at that time.

-In his observations, Iwakura was surprised at the economic prosperity in western countries.
+During his travels, Iwakura was surprised at the economic prosperity he observed in western countries.
 He was especially interested in the railways.
 Also, he learned the importance of religious problems in the United States and he thought that the prohibition of Christianity was an obstacle to change the unequal treaties.
 Besides, he felt the danger of rapid Westernization, because he saw and learned about the merits and demerits of Westernization.
 At first, this trip was planned for 10 months and a half, but it took a year and 10 months in the end.
 A celebration was held in Manchester and Liverpool in 1997 to celebrate the 125th anniversary of the Iwakura Mission.